franoliveto/insight/README.md

 This is currently a work in progress.

-Package insight provides idiomatic Go APIs for accessing [deps.dev](https://deps.dev) public API.
+Package insight provides idiomatic Go APIs for accessing [deps.dev API v3](https://docs.deps.dev/api/v3/).

 First create a client.